WilAm1/WilAm1/README.md

 <img src="./banner.svg">

-I enjoy reading articles and books relating to tech and always hungry to things and experience that can improve my skills and level up my career.
+I enjoy experimentation and reading books, always hungry to experience that can improve my skills and level up my skills.

 ## Working On
-I am currently catching up on latest trends in the web development space.
+I am currently undergoing training.
+Reading up books and diving deep in the web development field

 ## Technologies and Tools